progress/progress.github.io/hackmit/index.md

 * [KendoUI](http://www.telerik.com/kendo-ui) - a collection of more than 70 jQuery-based UI Widgets with AngularJS integration, Bootstrap support, mobile controls and offline data.

-### Judging
+## Judging
 Hacks will be judged on originality, technical difficulty, and applicability.
 Hacks need to leverage at least one of the Progress offerings.

 Please be sure the judges are aware your hack is targetting this content.

-# Added - Winter Internships
+## Internships at Progress

 Please contact Eduardo if you are interested in an Internship during Summer 2017.
+Information on recent internships are available at:
+* 2014 - Summer
+* 2015 - Winter, Summer
+* 2015 - none; skipped for logistical reasons

 [HackMIT]: http://hackmit.org